Restaurant in Fiera di Primiero, Italy

 Is La Pajara Gourmet good for a special occasion?

 Yes, provided your expectation is a relaxed rather than ceremonial setting.
-Two consecutive Michelin Plates confirm the cooking is serious, and the €€ pricing means you won't overspend for a celebratory meal.
+Two consecutive Michelin Plates confirm the cooking is serious, the €€ pricing means you won't overspend for a celebratory meal.
 For a Dolomites occasion dinner with genuine culinary credibility, it's a solid choice — though if you want a full-Star experience, you'd need to travel further into the region.

 Recognized By